 After you type and store the information digitally or print out a daily planning sheet, even if it’s just to do this exercise in order to quickly write it down.
 You can get a free one at Calendarsthatwork.com.
 When you go to the site, click on “daily planning” in the left column (sidebar) and then click on “full-day planner”.
 A small image of the planner will appear.
 You can preview it more closely.
 You can also enlarge it to take a closer look at it before printing it.

 The format of the page will default to “full page.”
 Keep it that way since you’re only planning one day to get a sample schedule.
-You might want to change your start time if you’re day starts before 8 am since it will be automatically set to that time by default.
+You might want to change your start time if your work schedule starts before 8 am since it will be automatically set to that time by default.
 I personally get up at 5 o’clock so I click on the link that reads “starting time” and then selected 5 am from the drop-down menu.
 You might not be able to change the date that will appear at the top of the schedule as a free sample PDF but it’s minor for this exercise.

 3. Print out the calendar